 - other economic and non-economic losses

-Even UNLV injury victims who were partially responsible for their accidents may still be entitled to money under Nevada’s comparative negligence laws.
-And UNLV employees who intentionally harmed the victim can be ordered to pay punitive damages.
+Even if you are partially responsible for your accident at UNLV, you may still be entitled to money under Nevada’s comparative negligence laws.
+Plus UNLV employees who intentionally harm you can be ordered to pay punitive damages.

 - 1. What can I do if I was injured at UNLV?

-- 2. Who can I sue if I was injured at UNLV?
+- 2. Who can I sue if I am injured at UNLV?

-- 5. Can I still get money if I was partially to blame for my UNLV injury?
+- 5. What if I was partially to blame for my injury?

 Learn more in our related article on school lawsuits in Nevada.